Happy Together (1997 film): Critical reception

 The film was generally well received in Hong Kong and has since been heavily analyzed by many Chinese and Hong Kongese scholars and film critics such as Rey Chow (周蕾) and 陳劍梅.

 A Hong Kong film review site called it an "elliptical, quicksilver experiment" that is "pure Wong Kar-Wai, which is equal parts longing, regret, and pathetic beauty" and applauding it for its cinematography.

 Due to the international recognition that the film received, it was reviewed in several major U.S. publications.
 Edward Guthmann, of the San Francisco Chronicle, gave the film an ecstatic review, lavishing praise on Wong for his innovative cinematography and directorial approach; whilst naming Jack Kerouac and William Burroughs amongst those who would have been impressed by his film.
 Stephen Holden, of the New York Times, said it was a more coherent, heartfelt movie than Wong's previous films, without losing the stylism and brashness of his earlier efforts.

 Derek Elley for Variety gave an overall positive review despite its lack of plot, calling it Wong's "most linear and mature work for some time".
 Elley praised the mise-en-scène, music, and William Chang's production design.
 He emphasized that Christopher Doyle was the "real star" of the film for his grainy and high contrast cinematography.
 Both Elley and Andrew Thayne for Asian Movie Pulse stated that both Leslie Cheung and Tony Leung Chiu-Wai excelled as the main characters in the film.

 However, Jonathan Rosenbaum gave the film a mixed review in the Chicago Reader.
 Rosenbaum, in a summary of the film, criticised it for having a vague plotline and chastised Wong's "lurching around".
 In Box Office Magazine, Wade Major gave the film one of its most negative reviews, saying that it offered "little in the way of stylistic or narrative progress, although it should please his core fans."
 He deprecated Wong's cinematography, labelling it "random experimentation" and went on to say this was "unbearably tedious" due to the lack of narrative.

-On Rotten Tomatoes, the film has a "fresh" approval rating of 84% based on 43 reviews, with an average rating of 7.4 out of 10.
-The site's critical consensus reads: "Happy Togethers strong sense of style complements its slice of life love story, even if the narrative slogs."
-On Metacritic, it has a weighted average score of 70 out of 100 based on 17 reviews, indicating "generally favorable reviews."
+As per the review aggregator website Rotten Tomatoes, 84% of critics have given the film a positive review based on 43 reviews, with an average rating of 7.40 out of 10.
+The site's critics consensus reads: "Happy Togethers strong sense of style complements its slice of life love story, even if the narrative slogs".
+On Metacritic, the film has a weighted average score of 70 out of 100, with 71% positive reviews based on 17 critics, indicating "generally favorable reviews".

-Awards and nominations
+Accolades

 In 1997, Wong Kar-wai was already well known in the art house Chinese cinema world because of the success of his previous films: Days of Being Wild, Chungking Express, and Ashes of Time.
 However, by winning the Cannes festival award for Best Director for Happy Together, his first major award, Wong was given a spotlight on the international stage.